-The Board is responsible for the Group's system of internal control and for reviewing its risk of failure to achieve business objectives, and can only provide reasonable and not absolute assurance against material misstatement or loss.
+The Board is responsible for the Group's system of internal control and for reviewing its effectiveness.
+The internal control system is designed to manage rather than eliminate the risk of failure to achieve business objectives, and can only provide reasonable and not absolute assurance against material misstatement or loss.

-Risk management framework During the year the Enterprise Risk Management Committee met Risk management is the responsibility of the Board and is integral to to provide a greater degree of oversight on the principal risks that the achievement of our strategic objectives.
-The Board is responsible may impact our Group.
-Recommendations arising from these meetings for establishing the system of risk management, setting the risk are presented to the Audit and Risk Committee for their review and appetite of the Group and for maintaining a sound internal control consideration.
-A description of the process for managing enterprise system.
-Certain elements of this responsibility are overseen on behalf risk, together with a summary of risks that could have a material of the Board by the Audit and Risk Committee and the Enterprise Risk impact on the Group and actions in place to mitigate those risks, Management Committee. are given on pages 26 to 33.
+Risk management framework

+Risk management is the responsibility of the Board and is integral to the achievement of our strategic objectives.
+The Board is responsible for establishing the system of risk management, setting the risk appetite of the Group and for maintaining a sound internal control system.
+Certain elements of this responsibility are overseen on behalf of the Board by the Audit and Risk Committee and the Enterprise Risk Management Committee.